IAmAnthem/CanineCalculations/ReadMe.md

 - v0.80 - No need for try/catch, just prompt the user to select a CSV file

 # How To Use This Repository (Stat-Canine.ps1)
-If you're already familiar with github, you don't need directions!, if you are not, try this.
+If you're already familiar with github, you don't need directions!
+If you are not, try this.

 Pet-Relations.ps1 is just a starter and isn't really deeply tested.

 Stat-Canine.ps1 should be working if you have good data to start from
 - From the repository main page: https://github.com/IAmAnthem/CanineCalculations
 - Look for the Code button and click the down-carat